matrunchyk/sing4jesus/wp-content/plugins/acf-wc-container/readme.txt

 However, only when activated as a plugin will updates be available/

 = Plugin =
-1. Copy the 'acf-vue-container' folder into your plugins folder
+1. Copy the 'acf-wc-container' folder into your plugins folder
 2. Activate the plugin via the Plugins admin page

 = Include =
-1. Copy the 'acf-vue-container' folder into your theme folder (can use sub folders)
+1. Copy the 'acf-wc-container' folder into your theme folder (can use sub folders)
    * You can place the folder anywhere inside the 'wp-content' directory
 2. Edit your functions.php file and add the following code to include the field:

 `
-include_once('acf-vue-container/acf-vue-container.php');
+include_once('acf-wc-container/acf-wc-container.php');
 `
-3. Make sure the path is correct to include the acf-vue-container.php file
+3. Make sure the path is correct to include the acf-wc-container.php file
-4. Remove the acf-vue-container-update.php file from the folder.
+4. Remove the acf-wc-container-update.php file from the folder.

 == Changelog ==